rokath/trice/docs/TriceOverRTT.md

     * Use [J-Link](https://www.segger.com/products/debug-probes/j-link/) or [J-Link OB (on-board)](https://www.segger.com/products/debug-probes/j-link/models/j-link-ob/).
       J-Link OB can be flashed to many ST Microelectronics evaluation boards (v2.0 link hardware) and for example is also usable with NXP and Atmel.
 For that you can also use a spare STM32 evaluation board (10 EUR) with jumper changes and breakout wires.
     * Use ST-Link with [gostlink](../third_party/goST/ReadMe.md).
-      It uses only one USB endpoint so debugging and trice output in parallel is not possible.
+      It uses only one USB endpoint so debugging and Trice output in parallel is not possible.
     * Use some other Debug-Probe with target memory access (support welcome)
   * RTT channel selection (on target and on host)
     * RECOMMENDED: